kdoore/CS2335-Gitbook/project-3/pickup.md

 	- Sorting Layer: Forground
 	- Layer: default is ok unless Physics behavior doesn't seem to be working.
 	- Rigidbody2D if the pickUp will fall or move
-	- Additional Collider if the
+	- Add an Additional Collider2D if the object will fall but must stop when hitting the floor

 ```java
 using UnityEngine;